Not sure how to structure your Go web application?

 Importing and using third-party packages

-Let's quickly explore how to import and use a third-party packages.
-As an example, we'll import the github.com/fatih/color package and use it change the color of the message that our application prints out — but the general process is exactly the same for most other third-party packages too.
+Let's quickly explore how to import and use a third-party package.
+As an example, we'll import the github.com/fatih/color package and use it to change the color of the message that our application prints out — but the general process is exactly the same for most other third-party packages too.

 First you need to download the third-party code from its public repository to your local machine, which you can do with go get: